New Hampshire Senate

-The New Hampshire Senate is the upper house of the New Hampshire General Court, alongside the lower New Hampshire House of Representatives.
+The New Hampshire State Senate is the upper house of the New Hampshire General Court, alongside the New Hampshire House of Representatives.
 The Senate has been meeting since 1784.
-The Senate consists of 24 members representing Senate districts based on population.
-As of December 7, 2022 there are 14 Republicans and 10 Democrats.
+The senate consists of 24 members representing Senate districts based on population.
+There are 16 Republicans and eight Democrats currently serving in the senate.

 History

 Under the 1776 Constitution, two chambers of the legislature were formed: the House of Assembly and the Council, the predecessors to the modern-day House of Representatives and Senate.
 The Council was originally elected by the House and was composed of twelve members: five from Rockingham County; two each from Cheshire County, Hillsborough County, and Strafford County; and one from Grafton County.

 In 1784, the state constitution was entirely rewritten, and the upper chamber was reconstituted as the popularly elected Senate.
 It was originally composed of twelve members to be elected from multi-member districts drawn by the legislature, but this was increased to twenty-four members in 1879.
 Until districts were drawn, the apportionment of the Senate was continued from the 1776 Constitution.
 This constitution also imposed a majority-vote requirement for State Senate elections.
 If no candidate won a majority of the vote, a vacancy was declared and the full General Court would pick from the top two candidates.
 Similarly, if a vacancy occurred while the legislature was in session, the General Court would pick the successor from the top two remaining candidates.
 The constitution was amended in 1889 to provide that session vacancies would be filled by special elections and in 1912 to abolish the majority-vote requirement altogether.

 Between 1784 and 1912, more than 200 state senate vacancies were filled by a full vote of the legislature.
 During some years, nearly 60% of the State Senate was selected through this method, which frequently determined which party controlled the Senate majority.
 An analysis of the vacancy-filling patterns shows that the General Court was overwhelmingly likely to fill vacancies based on the party affiliation of the eligible candidates.
 In cases in which session vacancies were filled, the General Court occasionally selected third-party or independent candidates, who received no more than a handful of votes, over opposing major-party candidates.